The Guide

 DB note: founded year is missing in the DB; external sources record 2013.

-• Parent reviews on directory platforms and Facebook trend strongly positive on teaching, child-centred care and the British/Cambridge curriculum delivery, with one parent describing the British curriculum as transforming their child's learning experience.
+• Parents trend strongly positive on teaching, child-centred care and the British/Cambridge curriculum delivery, with one parent describing the British curriculum as transforming their child's learning experience.

 • A former student who attended kindergarten through year 6 said they had the best time there.

 • Staff side tells a different story.
-Indeed reviews from teachers describe weak retention, with one stating the school always needs teachers because they rarely keep teachers longer than a year, and complaints about no overtime pay and shared housing arrangements.
+Teachers describe weak retention, with one stating the school always needs teachers because they rarely keep teachers longer than a year, and complaints about no overtime pay and shared housing arrangements.

-• HR and management drew sharp criticism in employee reviews, with claims management prioritises money over staff and student wellbeing.
+• HR and management drew sharp criticism from staff, with claims management prioritises money over staff and student wellbeing.

-• Independent forum chatter is thin.
-The visible parent voices skew positive, but turnover and management concerns sit on the staff side and are A real factor here for families considering long-term continuity.
+• Independent parent voices are thin on the ground and skew positive, but turnover and management concerns sit on the staff side and are a real factor here for families considering long-term continuity.

 Mr. Shane Foley is the new Principal of Cardiff International School.
 He is committed to ensuring the happiness and safety of students while striving for excellence in teaching and learning.
 He values the partnership with parents to achieve the best outcomes for children.